aharonium/opensiddur.org/posts/posts/parashat-qedoshim-color-coded-according-to-its-narrative-layers_(aharon.varady_2019-04-13).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <span class="p"><sup>13</sup>&nbsp;"You are not to withhold (property from) your neighbor, you are not to commit-robbery.
-You are not to keep-overnight the working-wages of a hired-hand with you until morning. <sup>14</sup>&nbsp;You are not to insult the deaf, before the blind you are not to place a stumbling-block: rather, you are to hold your elo'ah in reverence; I am YHVH!"</span>
+You are not to keep-overnight the working-wages of a hired-hand with you until morning. <sup>14</sup>&nbsp;You are not to insult the deaf, before the blind you are not to place a stumbling-block: rather, you are to hold your <em>elo'ah</em> in reverence; I am YHVH!"</span>
 </div></td></tr>